 Don’t be fooled by the label though!
 The term “raw” is not regulated and therefore can be put on any form of honey the supplier sees fit.

 The honey that I’m talking about is 100% unfiltered, unpasteurized, tasty raw honey.
 Raw honey consists of about 35-40 percent fructose and 30-35 percent dextrose along with 17-20 percent water and traces of pollen, wax, acids, proteins, enzymes, vitamins, minerals and pigments.
 As you can see raw honey is much more than just sugar!

 If you can buy local, that is your best type of raw honey to buy (your local honey contains local pollen, a great way to develop resistance to allergies).
-Our favorite place to buy raw honey here in Utah is from Dutson Honey Farms.
-They have great prices, but unfortunately they aren't always in stock on Amazon for those of you out of state.
+If I didn’t have a local option I would get Nature Nature’s honey off Amazon.
+They won’t break the bank like some brands and you can do subscribe and save!

-Just for kicks, here are some quick honey facts for your reading pleasure.
-My husband can't stop reading these kinds of things when they pop up on the internet.
+Just for kicks, here are some quick raw honey facts for your reading pleasure.

 - Bees are the only only insect that produces food eaten by man.

 - Honey is the only food that includes all the substances necessary to sustain life, including enzymes, vitamins, minerals, and water.
 It’s the only food that contains “pinocembrin”, an antioxidant associated with improved brain functioning.

 - Honey bees have 170 odorant receptors, compared with only 62 in fruit flies and 79 in mosquitoes.
 Their sense of smell is so precise that it could differentiate hundreds of different floral varieties and tell whether a flower carried pollen or nectar from meters away.